SuperOfficeDocs/superoffice-docs/user-guide/en/dashboard/in-service/index.md

 Depending on the rights you have in the system, the **Status** tile may also show the following information:

 * **Unpublished FAQ entries**: If the company's SuperOffice Service installation has a licence for SuperOffice Customer Centre, any unpublished FAQ entries will also be displayed here.
-These need to be approved by a user with publishing rights.
+These must be approved by a user with publishing rights.

     A user with publishing rights can check **Publish in the FAQ entry editing screen**.